aws-samples/aws-codepipeline-dotnet-lambda/README.md

 The following forms the pre-requisite in the windows environment.
 - Windows 10 with latest updates.
 - Visual Studio 2019 with latest updates.
-- AWS toolkit for Visual Studio
+-  AWS toolkit for Visual Studio Version 1.17.0.0
+- .NET Core 3.1
+- .NET Core Global Tool Amazon.Lambda.Tools Version 4.0.0

 ## 2a.
 Create an AWS Lambda function in Visual Studio 2019